splunk/security_content/README.md

 * [detections/](detections/): Contains all 209 detection searches to-date and growing.
 * [stories/](stories/): All Analytic Stories that are group detections or also known as Use Cases
 * [deployments/](deployments/): Configuration for the schedule and alert action for all content
-* [responses/](responses/): Incident Response Playbooks/Workflow for responding to a specific Use Case or Threat.
-* [response_tasks/](response_tasks/): Individual steps in responses that help the user investigate via a Splunk search, automate via a phantom playbook, and visualize via dashboards threats.
 * [baselines/](baselines/): Searches that must be executed before a detection runs.
 It is specifically useful for collecting data on a system before running your detection on the collected data.
 * [dashboards/](dashboards/): JSON definitions of Mission Control dashboards, to be used as a response task.
 Currently not used.
 * [macros/](macros/): Implements Splunk’s search macros, shortcuts to commonly used search patterns like sysmon source type.
 More on how macros are used to customize content below.